Dessert

 A rich almond cake makes a sophisticated and sweet dessert 1

-Making the batter in a meals processor broke down a number of the protein shape in the eggs, making sure that the cake had a level, no longer domed, pinnacle, which became especially important for this unfrosted dessert.
+Making the batter in a meal processor broke down a number of the protein shapes in the eggs, ensuring that the cake had a level, no longer domed, pinnacle, which became especially important for this unfrosted dessert.
 We swapped some butter for oil and diminished the oven temperature to supply a frivolously baked, wet cake.

 3/4 cup (three/four oz) all-purpose flour

-three/four teaspoon salt
+three/four teaspoons salt

 1/four tsp baking powder